Raúl Grijalva: Political positions

-Grijalva has been a vocal opponent of Arizona's SB 1070 law, which mandates police checks of citizenship documentation for anyone subjected to a legitimate law enforcement stop, detention or arrest as long as the officer does not consider race, color or national origin during the stop, detention or arrest.
-Shortly after Arizona Governor Jan Brewer signed the measure, Grijalva called on legal, political, activist and business groups not to hold their conventions or conferences in Arizona, a position he said quickly became misconstrued as a call for a general boycott of Arizona's economy.
+Grijalva was a vocal opponent of Arizona's SB 1070 law, which mandates police checks of citizenship documentation for anyone subjected to a legitimate law enforcement stop, detention or arrest as long as the officer does not consider race, color or national origin during the stop, detention or arrest.
+Shortly after Arizona governor Jan Brewer signed the measure, Grijalva called on legal, political, activist and business groups not to hold their conventions or conferences in Arizona, a position he said quickly became misconstrued as a call for a general boycott of Arizona's economy.
 In response, the Arizona Republican Party handed out bumper stickers reading "Boycott Grijalva, Not Arizona".
 After a federal judge stopped implementation of most of SB 1070, Grijalva withdrew the boycott, saying that he had reacted to it "very personally".
 In an interview, he said, "to all of a sudden have a law that separates me from the whole I found very offensive and demeaning."

 Grijalva criticized the 2010 deployment of 1,200 National Guard troops to the U.S.–Mexico border as "political symbolism" that he believed would not adequately address the issues of immigration and border security.

-Grijalva often called for a withdrawal of troops from Afghanistan and Iraq, and supports the wider implementation of the National Solidarity Program as a way to improve Afghans' economic and educational infrastructure.
-The group Iraq and Afghanistan Veterans of America gave him an "A" rating for the 2007–08 Congressional session.
+Grijalva often called for a withdrawal of troops from Afghanistan and Iraq, and supported the wider implementation of the National Solidarity Program as a way to improve Afghans' economic and educational infrastructure.
+The group Iraq and Afghanistan Veterans of America gave him an "A" rating for the 2007–08 congressional session and a "C" for 2009–10.

 Abortion

-Grijalva has a pro-choice voting record and voted against the Partial-Birth Abortion Ban Act.
+Grijalva had a pro-choice voting record and voted against the Partial-Birth Abortion Ban Act.
 He was strongly critical of the Stupak-Pitts Amendment, which sought to place limits on taxpayer-funded abortions in the Affordable Health Care for America Act.
 Grijalva opposed the 2022 overturning of Roe v.
 Wade, calling it "about control" and "mostly men forcing women to carry a child against their will.
 It is about trapping women in our society in cycles of poverty, so that they cannot easily rise to challenge these men who fear their success."